 \end{definition}

-For classes $\alpha_F$, it is shown that \begin{proposition} \cite[Theorem 5.2.4]{BES23} Let $M$ be a matroid of rank $r$, $F_1, \ldots, F_{r-1}$ be flats of $M$ (with repeats allowed), then The proposition is still true if we remove the condition that the $F_i$'s are flats. \end{proposition}
+For classes $\alpha_F$, it is shown that \begin{proposition} \cite[Theorem 5.2.4]{BES23} Let $M$ be a matroid of rank $r$, and let $F_1, \ldots, F_{r-1}$ be flats of $M$ (with repeats allowed).
+Then This proposition remains true even if we drop the requirement that the $F_i$ are flats. \end{proposition}